HotCakeX/Harden-Windows-Security/README.md

 ## Miscellaneous Configurations
-Sets Early launch antimalware engine's status to 8 which is Good only. the default value is 3, which allows good, unknown and 'bad but critical'. that is the default value, because setting it to 8 can prevent your computer from booting if the driver it relies on is critical but at the same time unknown or bad.
+Sets Early launch antimalware engine's status to 8 which is Good only.
+The default value is 3, which allows good, unknown and 'bad but critical'. that is the default value, because setting it to 8 can prevent your computer from booting if the driver it relies on is critical but at the same time unknown or bad.